Frequently Asked Questions

 A company limited by guarantee, registered in England and Wales, no. 03716044

 For full details about what a Greenfingers garden is please click here.

 A Greenfingers garden gives children who use spend time in hospices, along with their families and carers, the chance to spend time outdoors, enjoying the natural environment and benefiting from fresh air.
 Our gardens often serve as a place for children and families to spend time together away from the bedside, and a safe and protective space in which they can relax and have fun.
 The gardens can also be used for therapeutic purposes, allowing treatment and therapy to be administered in a natural environment.

 The gardens often provide children with a rare opportunity to indulge in some of the pleasure of being outside that most people take for granted.

 How many gardens have Greenfingers created?

-To date, Greenfingers have planned and created 50 gardens and outdoor spaces at children’s hospices around the UK.
+To date, Greenfingers have planned and created almost 70 gardens and outdoor spaces at children’s hospices around the UK.